Hawks make French teen Zaccharie Risacher only the 2nd No. 1 overall pick in franchise history

 Fields faced pressure to make good on the second No. 1 overall selection in franchise history.
 In 1975, the Hawks made David Thompson the No. 1 pick before Thompson opted to play for Denver in the ABA.

-Fields said he fielded calls from executives interested in trading for the No. 1 pick.
+Fields said he fielded calls from executives interested in trading for the No. 1 pick, and he said the conversations continued Wednesday.
 Fields acknowledged he had to consider offers because the Hawks had no other draft picks this year and few selections in the next few drafts.

 The Hawks' future drafts were weakened by their 2022 trade with San Antonio for Murray.
 Atlanta traded 2025 and 2027 first-round picks to the Spurs and also included a 2026 pick swap in the trade.